joshdance/indiehacker-guide/README.md

 # Use the search function.
 A lot of questions have been asked already and repetition fatigue is a real problem on IH.
 Don't just use the site search, also just Google it.
 If you hope someone takes time to read and answer, take time to google it.

+# Remember to Vote
+If you come across a good question, but do not know the answer yourself, remember to click vote.
+Voting helps ensure posts are seen by more people and can likely lead to a great response.

 # Official FAQ
 https://www.indiehackers.com/about